Ibtissame Lachgar: LGBT+ and pro-choice advocacy

 Lachgar is also very vocal about the LGBT community in Morocco, and is pro-choice and pro same-sex marriage.

-In January 2019, she was spokesperson for the support network for Chafiq, a Moroccan transvestite whose identity was publicly revealed by the police in Marrakech.
+In January 2019, she was spokesperson for the support network for Chafiq, a Moroccan transgender woman whose identity was publicly revealed by the police in Marrakech.

 Personal life

 Ibtissam lives with her boyfriend in Rabat.
-He is also an atheist.
+She is also an atheist.